 “We Hid in the Walls”

 Unfortunately, however, Violeta’s childhood was a time of chaos in Mexico, as Pancho Villa and his band of revolutionaries often raided the villages in the north of Mexico where Violeta’s family lived.
-Even though she was a very little girl, Violeta remembers hearing the warning crys that would ring out whenever Pancho Villa was sited on the outskirts of the village.
-Then the men of the village to go out to fight him, while the women and children hid in secret hiding places covered by wallpaper in the walls of the houses.
+Even though she was a very little girl, Violeta remembers hearing the warning cries that would ring out whenever Pancho Villa was sighted on the outskirts of the village.
+The men of the village would then go out to fight him, while the women and children hid in secret hiding places covered by wallpaper in the walls of the houses.

 As it turns out, Pancho Villa wasn’t the only threat to her family.
 Violeta’s father, Alejo, was an even worse enemy.
-According to Violeta, Alejo was the black sheep of his family, who were the “well-to-do” landowners and governors of the town.
-Apparently, Alejo’s father, Miguel, had dreams of him going to college and then to law school, but the rebellious Alejo ran away to the United States when just a teenager, where he lived a nomadic life working odd jobs for several years.
+According to Violeta, Alejo was the black sheep of the family.
+His father, Miguel, wanted him to go to college and then to law school, but the rebellious Alejo ran away to the United States when just a teenager, where he lived a nomadic life working odd jobs for several years.
 When he returned to Mexico, he married Yamila Hernandez, who was from a relatively poor family, and had nine children with her.

-Bitterly disappointed with his only son, Miguel refused to give Alejo a position in any of his businesses or give him any land, so Alejo was forced to do factory work, though he found it difficult to maintain a job at all.
+Bitterly disappointed with his only son, Miguel refused to give Alejo a position in any of his businesses or to give him any land upon his return to Mexico, so Alejo was forced to do factory work, though he found it difficult to maintain a job at all.
 He began to drink more and more and smoked marijuana constantly.
 His already fiery temper grew worse, and he began to beat Yamila and all of the children, even Violeta, who was the youngest.
-Apparently, once when she was just nine-months old, he beat her into unconsciousness when she wouldn’t stop crying.
-His rage grew so much that he actually murdered a man—his own brother-in-law, Ernesto.
+Once, when she was just nine-months old, Alejo apparently beat Violeta into unconsciousness when she wouldn’t stop crying.
+His angry rages increased until he actually murdered a man—his own brother-in-law, Ernesto.
 Apparently, when Miguel began to favor and treat Ernesto as a son, Alejo confronted him and killed him in front of his wife, who was Alejo’s sister.

-This went on until Violeta was almost ten years old, at which point Alejo decided to drag them all to Chicago, where he heard there was a lot of work and where some distant relatives were already living.
-Violeta barely went to school and was forced instead to work in factories to help make ends meet, as were all of her siblings.
-Life continued this way until Viloeta began to blossom into a beautiful young woman.
-It was then that Alejo would look at her approvingly and comment that she reminded him of how Yamila used to be when they first met, young and beautiful, not old and broken down as she now was.
+This went on until Violeta was almost ten years old, at which point Alejo decided to uproot them and move to Chicago, where he heard there was a lot of work and where some distant relatives were already living.
+In Chicago, Violeta barely went to school and was forced instead to work in factories to help make ends meet, as did all of her siblings.
+Life continued this way until Violeta began to blossom into a beautiful young woman.
+It was then that Alejo would look at her approvingly and comment that she reminded him of how Yamila used to be when they first met, young and beautiful, not the old and broken-down woman she had become.
 This made Yamila terribly jealous, and she began to resent Violeta and to treat her badly.
-Violetta was apparently the cause of many fights between Alejo and Yamila, the result being that Alejo again began to beat Violeta as result.
+Violetta was apparently the cause of many fights between Alejo and Yamila, the result being that Alejo again began to beat Violeta to appease his wife’s jealousy.

-Desperate to get away from this situation, Violeta took up the offer of a co-worker, Cesar Salcedo, with whom she had one time shared her plight.
+Desperate to get away from this situation, Violeta confided in a co-worker, Cesar Salcedo, and told him about her terrible plight.
 Cesar urged her to move in with him.
-Violeta says she knew what that meant and agreed to live with him if he promised that they would some day get married.
-So it was that Violeta was able to escape her family, and she stayed with Cesar for five years.
-As time passed by, however, she wasn’t sure she really wanted to marry him after all, and was considering moving out when he surprised her.
-She recalls being late for work one morning, and Cesar offered to drive her to save time.
+Violeta says she knew what that meant, but agreed to live with him if he promised that they would some day get married.
+Cesar promised, and Violeta accordingly moved in with him.
+She stayed with Cesar for five years, and while she was relatively happy with him, she began to doubt whether she really wanted to marry him after all.
+Just when she had come to that conclusion, however, Cesar surprised her.
+She was late for work one morning, and Cesar offered to drive her to save time.
 Instead of driving her to work, however, he drove her to city hall where he expected her to marry him, then and there.
 Violeta was stunned and wasn’t sure what to do.
-She did not want to make a scene, however, or “humiliate him in public” since he had been “nice enough to ask me,” and therefore went through with the marriage.
+She did not want to “humiliate him in public” by refusing him, so she said yes, especially since he had been “nice enough to ask me.”

-Violeta informed him, however, that she would not endure any beatings, which Cesar agreed to, at least initially.
+Violeta informed him, however, that she would not endure any beatings, which Cesar agreed to.
 Only once did he raise his hand to her, but Violeta, angered, slapped him first.
 He never tried again.
 As a husband, Violeta says Cesar was “okay,” and together they had four children: Donna, Julia, Albert and Enrique.
 Tragically, both Julia and Albert died young of cancer.
-Cesar, too, died in 1954, leaving Mercedes alone to raise the kids.
+Cesar, too, died in 1954, leaving Violetta to raise the kids alone.
 She worked as a housekeeper in a nursing home for 16 years to support them.
 Once Donna and Enrique left home to get married, Violeta lived alone for several years before going to live with her brother, Ricardo, with whom she became very close.

-Other then refusing therapy, Violeta is making a relatively smooth transition.
-She seems very accepting of her fate and is neither excited nor depressed by her admission.
-She does become distressed, however, when she hears other residents cry out, as she believes they are somehow being beaten or abused by the staff.
-When asked about her hobbies, she says that she used to enjoy dancing or gardening but only did “what other people allowed me to do.”
-Despite being a victim of violence all of her life, Violeta says she does not harbor any bitterness or anger.
-“I don’t let things bother me,” she says placidly, as if nothing bad has ever happened to her.
+Other than refusing therapy, Violeta made a relatively smooth transition.
+She was very accepting of her fate and seemed neither excited nor depressed by her admission.
+Her only source of distress was hearing other residents cry out, as she feared they might be being beaten or abused by the staff.
+When asked about her hobbies, she claims that years ago she enjoyed dancing or gardening but only when “other people allowed me.”
+Despite being a victim of violence all of her life, Violeta seemed to harbor no bitterness or anger.
+“I don’t let things bother me,” she would say placidly, as if nothing bad had ever happened to her in her life.